portostar/Chrome-Screen-Audio/README.md

 Installation of the nodeJS app

 To record audio at all, you will have to change to the node_modules\record-audio directory and call npm install, then call node index.js and make sure the nodeJS has started.
+Then you can call http://localhost/{path_to_your_app}/index.html, or alternatively http://localhost:8080.
+The application will only work fully if "node index.js" is running.

 Since the application makes use of lame, npm install will compile the libraries.
 If you install this in a cloud, this should happen automatically.
 If you haven't installed the right compilers, you will have to do this first.

+By default, you can access all .wav files and .mp3 files by calling http://localhost:8080/uploads/{name_of_file}.
+If you enable S3 bucket uploading in config.js, the files will get removed from that directory and will be available in your bucket only.

 If you install the record-audio package in the cloud, you will have to adjust the variable serverURL in index.html, which by default is http://localhost:8080.
 Also, if you change this, modify the IP inside config.js and the URL and IP inside server.js (lines 26 and 27).

-By default, you can access all .wav files and .mp3 files by calling http://localhost:8080/uploads/{name_of_file}.
-If you enable S3 bucket uploading in config.js, the files will get removed from that directory and will be available in your bucket only.